AdobeXD/plugin-samples/scenegraph.md

 - Masked groups, created by the _Object > Mask With Shape_ command
 You can determine whether a group is masked by checking the `mask` property.

+Groups and other containers cannot be created directly using scenenode constructors, since you can't add a populated Group to the scenegraph (you can't add subtrees all at once) nor can you add an empty Group and then add children to it (can't add nodes outside the scope of the current _edit context_).
+Instead, to create Groups and other nested structures, use [commands](commands.md).

 * [Group](#Group)
     * [.addChild(node, index)](#Group+addChild)
     * [.addChildAfter(node, relativeTo)](#Group+addChildAfter)